Pharaohleft/nba-team-building-analytics/README.md

 # nba-team-building-analytics

+Note: Notebook filenames (e.g., Untitled / numeric IDs) are preserved from the original interactive environment to prevent content loss and maintain reproducibility.

 Overview

 This project applies a Moneyball-style analytical framework to NBA roster construction, focusing on how teams can maximize on-court value by identifying undervalued role players rather than over-investing in individual star talent.